For more information, see:

 'requirement' comes from a time when many would join fraternal organizations in the hope

 would be financial and other benefits available for them in their old age.
-Masonry did want to become
+Masonry did

-a benevolent association and thus the requirement appeared.
+type of social support systems) and thus the requirement appeared.
 Now, this is important to ensure that those who

 seek membership understand the priority of Freemasonry is secondary to religious and